 5. Optimize what’s in your control

 I’ll admit that I spend more time thinking about the future than I do the past.
 I get anxious not knowing what my life will look like in a few years, and I worry that I’m further behind than others (the good ol’ comparison trap).

 No matter how much I think about it, I cannot control what my future will look like.
 I can take certain actions that will shape the course of my future, but there’s no telling what the future will hold.

 Since there are actions I can take right now, I try to focus my energy, thoughts, and time on doing those actions instead of worrying about the future.

 I’ve learned that it’s 100 times more productive to take action in the current moment than spend time overthinking what hasn’t even happened yet.

-After reading this post, I hope you feel empowered to change any negative thought patterns you may have fallen into.
+After reading this post, I hope these mindset shift examples make you feel empowered to change any negative thought patterns you may have fallen into.
 We’re all human and it’s not possible to be positive or optimistic all the time, but you always have the power to make huge changes in your life by simply reframing your thoughts.